Star Brand: Fantastic Four

 In Fantastic Four #572 (2009), one of "The Council", an interdimensional think-tank and activist group composed entirely of parallel versions of Reed Richards, wields the Star Brand.

 Exiles

 Alternate versions of Ken Connell and the Star Brand appear in Exiles during that series' "Worlds Tour" story-arc.
-The issues depicting this story are #72–74, January through March of 2006.
+The issues depicting this story are #72–74 (January–March 2006).

 This story is set in a slightly different version of the New Universe (designated as Earth-15731), prior to the Pitt.
 It sees the Exiles join forces with D.P.7 and Ken Connell to prevent an alternate version of Proteus from taking control of Connell's body and the Star Brand itself.

 Avengers Forever

-In 1998–1999 miniseries Avengers Forever, a version of Ken Connell appeared briefly as one of the Alternate Avengers fighting in The Destiny War.
+In 1998–99 miniseries Avengers Forever, a version of Ken Connell appeared briefly as one of the Alternate Avengers fighting in The Destiny War.

 Untold Tales of the New Universe

 Untold Tales of the New Universe: Star Brand (2006) briefly mentions three more alternate versions that have been investigated by Arden and her fellow Lateral Shifters: